laurho/codeu_project_2017/README.md

     ```
 3. Once it starts, it should automatically direct you to: http://localhost:3000/ or something analogous if port 3000 is busy.

-4. Navigate your browser to http://localhost:3001/sync-options and click on `disable all`.
+4. Navigate your browser to http://localhost:3001/sync-options (or 1 plus the port the angular service opens up at if its not 3000) and click on `disable all`.
 This will make it possible for you to open the same link of step 3 up in another tab or window and be able to sign in and chat as another user!